Moruya aerodrome is owned and operated by Eurobodalla Council.

 Around the aerodrome

 The aerodrome has been built on an extensive beach ridge plane.
-It is bounded by the ocean, the Moruya River, a system of wetlands and native forests.
+It is bounded by the ocean, the Moruya River, and a system of wetlands and native forests.

 There are many natural elements of scientific importance around the aerodrome.
 The preservation of these areas is an important part of the aerodrome operations.